 Kondo says his participation in the honeybee project has changed his perspective in everyday life.

-Communicating with nature and experience symbiosis
+Communicating with nature and experiencing symbiosis

-DENSO is committed to minimizing the environmental impact of the energy generated in all aspects of its business activities throughout the production cycle, from making, using and to disposing the energy.
-If we care about business only, we could find a more efficient way.
+DENSO is committed to minimizing the environmental impact of energy generated across all aspects of its business activities and throughout the production cycle – from the generation and use of energy, to its disposal.